This is the general technique that I have developed:

 7.)
 At this stage I paint the new digitally modified design onto the canvas with acrylic paints.

 8.)
-I then stitch the kit according to my new design (but referring to original instructions/picture as well).
+I then stitch the kit according to my new design.

 9.)
 Finally, I mount the finished crapestry into a picture frame…